Get exclusive member benefits & effect social change. Join Today

 An infant will typically display signs of RDS shortly after birth.
 However, sometimes symptoms develop within the first 24 hours after birth.
 Symptoms to watch for include:

-If RDS is suspected, lab tests are used to rule out infections that could cause breathing problems.
-A chest X-ray will be done to examine the lungs.
-A blood gas analysis will check oxygen levels.
+If a doctor suspects RDS, they’ll order lab tests to rule out infections that could cause breathing problems.
+They’ll also order a chest X-ray to examine the lungs.
+A blood gas analysis will check oxygen levels in the blood.

-When an infant is born with RDS and symptoms are immediately apparent, the infant is usually taken to a neonatal intensive care unit (NICU).
+When an infant is born with RDS and symptoms are immediately apparent, the infant is usually admitted to a neonatal intensive care unit (NICU).

 The three main treatments for RDS are:

-Surfactant replacement therapy administers the surfactant an infant is lacking.
-It is delivered through a breathing tube.
+Surfactant replacement therapy gives an infant the surfactant they lack.
+The therapy delivers the treatment through a breathing tube.
 This ensures it goes into the lungs.
-After surfactant is given, the infant will be connected to a ventilator.
+After receiving the surfactant, the doctor will connect the infant to a ventilator.
 This provides extra breathing support.
-The procedure may be repeated several times.
-It depends on the severity of the RDS.
+They may need this procedure several times, depending on the severity of the condition.

-A ventilator may be used alone for breathing support.
-A tube goes into the windpipe.
+The infant may also receive ventilator treatment alone for breathing support.
+A ventilator involves placing a tube down into the windpipe.
 The ventilator then breathes for the infant.
 A less invasive breathing support option is a nasal continuous positive airway pressure (NCPAP) machine.
-This administers oxygen through the nostrils.
+This administers oxygen through the nostrils by a small mask.

 Oxygen therapy delivers oxygen to the infant’s organs.
-Without adequate oxygen, the organs do not function properly.
-Oxygen can be administered through a ventilator or NCPAP.
+Without adequate oxygen, the organs don’t function properly.
+A ventilator or NCPAP can administer oxygen.

 Preventing premature delivery lowers the risk of neonatal RDS.
 To reduce the risk of premature delivery, get consistent prenatal care throughout pregnancy and avoid smoking, illicit drugs, and alcohol.

-If a premature delivery is likely, corticosteroids are given to the mother.
-These drugs promote faster lung development.
+If a premature delivery is likely, the mother may receive corticosteroids.
+These drugs promote faster lung development and production of surfactant, which is very important to fetal lung function.

-An infant born with RDS may get worse over the first few days of life.
+Neonatal RDS may get worse over the first few days of a baby’s life.
 RDS can be fatal.
-There may also be long-term complications either because too much oxygen was given or because organs lacked oxygen.
+There may also be long-term complications due to either receiving too much oxygen or because organs lacked oxygen.
 Complications can include:

 Written by: Jaime Herndon